-The synthetic plasmids containing the genes encoding BoNT/A and BoNT/B were synthesized by cloning method and the synthetic plasmids containing the genes encoding BoNT/E and BoNT/F were synthesized by artificial gene synthesis method are shown in Table 1 and the sequences of primer pairs used to amplify the specific target genes encoding BoNT/A, /B, /E, /F are shown in Table 2.
+The synthetic plasmids containing the genes encoding BoNT/A and BoNT/B were synthesized by the cloning method, and the synthetic plasmids containing the genes encoding BoNT/E and BoNT/F were synthesized by the artificial gene synthesis method, as shown in Table 1.
+The sequences of primer pairs used to amplify the specific target genes encoding BoNT/A, /B, /E, and /F are shown in Table 2.